cooper/ferret/doc/Keywords.md

 inside <object> { <statements> }
 ```

+Temporarily sets the topic variable `$_` to `<object>`.

-Temporarily sets a focal object for a shorthand syntax using
+This is useful for a shorthand property syntax using
 [property variables](Variables.md#property-variables).
 Rather than writing
 `$obj.x`, simply `.x` works within the block.
 This is useful when accessing or
 altering several properties at once.

 This is similar to JavaScript's
 [`with`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with),
-but it is safer and lacks the ambiguity because the sigil `.` distinguishes
+but it is safer and less ambiguous because the `.` sigil distinguishes
-properties from lexical variables with `$`.
+properties from lexical variables which use `$`.

 ```
 $x = 5